georgia-tech-db/evadb/docs/source/reference/ai/custom.rst

     IMPL  'evadb/functions/decorators/yolo_object_detection_decorators.py';

-  A status of 0 in the response denotes the successful registration of this Function.
+  A status of 0 in the response denotes the successful registration of this function.

-2. Now you can execute your Function on any video:
+2. Now you can execute your function on any video:

   .. code-block:: sql

       SELECT YoloDecorators(data) FROM MyVideo WHERE id < 5;

-3. You can drop the Function when you no longer need it.
+3. You can drop the function when you no longer need it.

   .. code-block:: sql